univec-ai/postvec/web/docs/quickstart.md

 docker rm -f postvec
 ```

-The command removes the disposable container.
-No host files or PostgreSQL
+That removes the disposable container.
+No host files or PostgreSQL cluster
-cluster configuration were created.
+configuration were created.

 ## Next

 - [Install on a real cluster](/docs/install/)
 - [How the worker fills vectors](/docs/concepts/consistency)
-- [Usage](/docs/guides/) — filters, templates, chunking, migrate, adopt
+- [Usage](/docs/guides/) - filters, templates, chunking, migrate, adopt